Is Your Dog Sad? Try These Strategies for How to Cheer Up a Sad Dog

 You want to make sure that you reward only the positive and desirable behaviors of your dog.
 According to The Spruce Pets, do and try fun activities with your pup, like playing brain games or going out for a walk.
 If you notice your dog enjoying whatever both of you have decided to do, give them a reward!
 A reward can be anything from a belly rub to giving your dog their favorite toy or chew!

-Another way on how to cheer up a sad dog is through socialization.
+Another method of how to cheer up a sad dog is through socialization.
 Dog socialization is more than just exposing your dog to the environment they’re at.
 Socialization also means your dog should be learning how to properly associate and relate in different situations.

 Spend More Time With Your Dog

 Note: Sadness, stress, and anxieties in dogs, when not managed properly, can progress into depression.
-It is best to consult your vet on matters like this and to know what else you can do for your fur-baby.
+Can dogs get depressed?
+Yes, dog depression is not only real, but it is a serious issue.
+If you see signs of depression in dogs in your furbabby or dog depression symptoms, it is best to consult your vet on matters like this and to know what else you can do for your furbaby.